sejlaali/kosovo-travel/README.md

 - Different routes rendering
 - User able to log in/signup/log out
 - Ability to write reviews
--Render all reviews per activity
+- Render all reviews per activity
 - Profile with user's information
 - User that created review can be the only one to edit and/or delete their review
 - When user writes a review on the activity, it shows up on their 'profile page'